Skip to main content

 Optimizes for call length.

-• Shorter Calls: Indicated more efficiency or faster resolution (ideal for support or routing).
+• Shorter Calls: Indicate more efficiency or faster resolution (ideal for support or routing).

 • Longer Calls: Indicates better engagement or deeper discussions (ideal for sales).